The Bright Futures quandary persists

 As the number of students receiving scholarships grew to 1.5 million in the 2011-12 fiscal year, the program's costs reached $324.9 million, the study found.

-The two levels of state university scholarships were changed in 2009 from covering 75 percent or 100 percent of tuition to paying a flat amount that funds a declining share of tuition as tuition rates rise.
-Standards for the program also have been increased.
+The two levels of state university scholarships were changed in 2009 from covering 75 or 100 percent of tuition to paying a flat amount that funds a declining share of tuition as tuition rates rise.
+Standards for the program have also been increased.

 State Rep. Marlene O'Toole, R-The Villages, has overseen a tightening of program standards as chairwoman of House Higher Education Appropriations Committee.
 She backed a requirement that all students receiving the award fill out a Free Application for Federal Student Aid, or FAFSA, which provided the income data on recipients.